 I booked a very reasonably priced and comfortable room at the Casino Bluffs Hotel (yes – there are casinos all through Mississippi and Louisiana), and the staff was kind enough to move me to a river view room when I requested it.
 A delight, since I enjoyed perfectly clear autumn weather while I was there.

 The town has its own Museum of African American History, which digs deeper into local history, as opposed to the new, much large African American Museum in Washington DC, which remains more general since it deals with the entire nation.
 The loquacious director of the museum personally guided me and another woman through a full tour and history of the town and region.
-There I learned that King Cotton reigned on local plantations, as opposed to Queen Sugar, which dominated Louisiana plantations.
+There I learned that one third of the original settlement was African and that King Cotton reigned on local plantations, as opposed to Queen Sugar, which dominated Louisiana plantations.
 And also, that many of the owners of those mansions were the Southern homes of Northeners who had business interests with the surrounding plantations.